 It never fails!
 The moment your little one starts sleeping through the night, you realize you have a big trip, holiday or event coming up.

-This year the holidays may look a bit different.
+This year, the holidays may still look a bit different.
 We may not be gathering with large groups, but some of us might still have plans to safely travel to see a smaller group of family or to take an isolated vacation with spouse and kids.

 With the holiday season quickly approaching, I've gotten a lot of questions about how to keep your kiddos' sleep on track during travel and other times when schedules are unpredictable.
 Here are my best tips to keep you all sleeping through the holidays!